-Assured Guaranty Re Ltd. ("AG Re" or, together with its subsidiaries, the "Company") is incorporated under the laws of Bermuda and is licensed as a Class 3B Insurer under the Insurance Act 1978 and related regulations of Bermuda.
-AG Re owns Assured Guaranty Overseas US Holdings Inc. ("AGOUS"), a Delaware corporation, which owns the entire share capital of a Bermuda reinsurer, Assured Guaranty Re Overseas Ltd. ("AGRO").
-AG Re and AGRO primarily underwrite financial guaranty reinsurance.
-AG Re and AGRO have written business as reinsurers of third-party primary insurers and as reinsurers/retrocessionaires of certain affiliated companies.
+Assured Guaranty Re Ltd. (AG Re or, together with its subsidiaries, the Company) is incorporated under the laws of Bermuda and is licensed as a Class 3B Insurer under the Insurance Act 1978 and related regulations of Bermuda.
+AG Re owns Assured Guaranty Overseas US Holdings Inc. (AGOUS), a Delaware corporation, which owns the entire share capital of a Bermuda reinsurer, Assured Guaranty Re Overseas Ltd. (AGRO).
+AG Re primarily underwrites financial guaranty reinsurance.
+AG Re and AGRO write business as reinsurers of third-party primary insurers and as reinsurers/retrocessionaires of certain affiliated companies.
 Under a reinsurance agreement, the reinsurer, in consideration of a premium paid to it, agrees to indemnify another insurer, called the ceding company, for part or all of the liability of the ceding company under one or more insurance policies that the ceding company has issued.

-AG Re is wholly owned by Assured Guaranty Ltd. ("AGL" and, together with its subsidiaries, "Assured Guaranty"), a Bermuda-based holding company that provides, through its operating subsidiaries, credit protection products to the United States ("U.S.") and international public finance (including infrastructure) and structured finance markets.
-The Company's affiliates, Assured Guaranty Corp. ("AGC") and Assured Guaranty Municipal Corp. ("AGM", and together with AGC, the "affiliated ceding companies"), account for nearly all of the new business written by the Company in 2015 and 2014.
+AG Re is wholly owned by Assured Guaranty Ltd. (AGL and, together with its subsidiaries, Assured Guaranty), a Bermuda-based holding company that provides, through its operating subsidiaries, credit protection products to the United States (U.S.) and international public finance (including infrastructure) and structured finance markets.
+The Company's affiliates, Assured Guaranty Corp.
+(AGC) and Assured Guaranty Municipal Corp.
+(AGM, and together with AGC, the affiliated ceding companies), account for nearly all of the new business written by the Company in 2016 and 2015.

-The Company reinsures financial guaranty insurance and credit derivative contracts under quota share and excess of loss reinsurance treaties.
-Financial guaranty insurance policies provide an unconditional and irrevocable guaranty that protects the holder of a financial obligation against non-payment of principal and interest ("Debt Service") when due.
+The Company reinsures financial guaranty insurance contracts under quota share and excess of loss reinsurance treaties and, through AGRO, provides certain other types of reinsurance.
+Financial guaranty insurance policies provide an unconditional and irrevocable guaranty that protects the holder of a financial obligation against non-payment of principal and interest (debt service) when due.
 Upon an obligor's default on scheduled principal or interest payments due on the obligation, the primary insurer is required under the financial guaranty policy to pay the principal or interest shortfall.

-In the past, the Company had reinsured policies that guaranteed payment obligations under credit derivatives, primarily credit default swaps ("CDS").
-Financial guaranty contracts accounted for as credit derivatives are generally structured such that the circumstances giving rise to the ceding company's obligation to make loss payments are similar to those for financial guaranty insurance contracts.
-The credit derivative transactions that the Company assumed are governed by International Swaps and Derivative Association, Inc. ("ISDA") documentation.
-The Company has not reinsured new financial guaranty contracts on CDS since the beginning of 2009.
-The capital and margin requirements applicable under the Dodd-Frank Wall Street Reform and Consumer Protection Act contributed to the affiliated ceding companies not entering into such new CDS since 2009.
+In the past, the Company had reinsured policies that guaranteed payment obligations under credit derivatives, primarily credit default swaps (CDS).
+Contracts accounted for as credit derivatives are generally structured such that the circumstances giving rise to the ceding company's obligation to make loss payments are similar to those for financial guaranty insurance contracts.
+The credit derivative transactions that the Company assumed are governed by International Swaps and Derivative Association, Inc. (ISDA) documentation.
+The Company has not reinsured any new CDS since the beginning of 2009.
+The capital and margin requirements applicable under the Dodd-Frank Wall Street Reform and Consumer Protection Act also contributed to the affiliated ceding companies not entering into such new CDS since 2009.
 The affiliated ceding companies actively pursue opportunities to terminate existing CDS, which have the effect of reducing future fair value volatility in income and/or reducing rating agency capital charges.